Mike Gesicki Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Season Stats

-- Gesicki has been targeted 55 times and has 40 catches, leading the Dolphins with 475 receiving yards (59.4 ypg) plus two touchdowns.
+- This season Gesicki has 40 catches (on 55 targets) and leads the Dolphins with 475 receiving yards (59.4 per game) while scoring two touchdowns.

-- So far this season, 17.4% of the 316 passes thrown by his team have gone Gesicki's way.

-- Gesicki has seen the ball thrown his way three times in the red zone this season, 10.3% of his team's 29 red zone pass attempts.
+- Gesicki (three red zone targets) has been the recipient of 10.3% of his team's 29 red zone pass attempts.

-- The Dolphins have run 65.4% passing plays and 34.6% rushing plays this season.
-They rank 27th in the NFL in scoring.
+- The Dolphins have thrown the football in 65.4% of their plays from scrimmage this year while staying on the ground 34.6% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Texans.